 Now that you understand what humidifiers do, you’ve probably guessed that dehumidifiers remove excess moisture from the air.
 During humid seasons or in rooms that are prone to too much humidity, dehumidification systems can ensure your family and home are healthy.

 Most people will use dehumidifiers in the summertime to ensure mold and mildew don’t grow as a result of too much moisture in the air.
 Some homeowners will use residential humidifiers in their basements or in other areas that are prone to dampness.
 If you suffer from certain allergies, asthma, or tend to get headaches in summer, a dehumidifier can restore comfort to your environment.
 In hot and humid clients or during certain times of the year, these machines are a must.

 Both humidification and dehumidification systems can improve your family’s health and comfort.
 The machine you choose will largely depend on your climate, the specifics of your home, and any underlying health conditions your loved ones face.
-Remember that the average home should have humidity levels somewhere between 35% and 45%.
+Remember that the average home should have humidity levels somewhere between 40% and 50% while in the winter months it may have to be lower than 40% to prevent condensation on your windows.
 If your home’s humidity levels lie outside these parameters, you may want to contact your local HVAC company to determine whether a humidifier or dehumidification system might be recommended.